 But the one thing that has really tipped the balance to wider acceptance and usage of fat grafting is the revelation on stem cells.
 The realization that high concentrations of stem cells reside in fat (500x greater than in bone marrow) has raised the potential that they can be used for better volume preservation and even promote healing in difficult wounds.
 The stem cell has been given magical properties even though whether it really has any benefit to a fat injection is far from an established medical fact.
 Many anecdotal claims are being made about skin quality improvement and anti-aging tissue effects.
 While the science has yet to provide proven support of these observations, the potential of it has propelled injectable fat transplantation into one of the hottest topics in all of plastic surgery today.
 Once scoured and held in disrepute by most plastic surgeons, fat grafting has undergone a complete reversal of medical acceptance and the well-known benefits of stem cells are helping it along.

 - calf augmentation

 - hand rejuvenation

 While injection techniques for fat grafting are very popular, there is another older fat grafting method that still has value.
 The use of dermal-fat grafts, where small pieces of skin with attached fat are implanted, is still useful for very small contour defects.
+As opposed to fat injections which are liquid grafts, dermal-fat grafts are solid grafts.
 Since dermal-fat grafts require an incision and resultant scar to harvest, their use is more limited.
-They are useful for augmentation of small depressed scars and contour defects as well as limited areas of facial volume loss.
+They are ideal for augmentation of small depressed scars and contour defects as well as limited areas of facial volume loss.

 As a trusted cosmetic surgery Indianapolis provider, Dr. Eppley performs a variety of fat extraction procedures, including liposuction and SmartLipo in Indianapolis.
 He also offers synthetic facial injectables, including dermal fillers and Botox.